Accounting & Finance Association (AFA)

 American Marketing Association (AMA)

 The AMA competes each year at the AMA's Annual International Collegiate Conference in New Orleans.
-New Paltz was selected as one of the Top 16 collegiate chapters at the conference in 2012.
+New Paltz was selected as one of the Top 16 collegiate chapters at the conference in 2013.
 The colleges are judged on the quality of their strategic marketing plan and annual report submitted for the contest.
-New Paltz received a bronze chapter award, making this the third year in a row the college has placed in the Top 16.
+New Paltz received a bronze chapter award, making this the fourth year in a row the college has placed in the Top 16.

 The AMA has completed dozens of marketing research studies and strategic market plans for small or nonprofit organizations.
 This provides marketing students a "hands-on" opportunity to learn the process of marketing in a real business situation.